System Requirements

 New macOS users must read the First Time User page before using Ardour.

-Operating System Windows XP or newer.
+Operating System Windows 7 or later.

 RAM 2GB is recommended, more is always better